-- → Existing evidence from cohort studies is sufficient to confirm that there is an association between experiencing partner violence and enhanced risk of acquiring HIV at least for some individuals in some settings. - → While the degree of increased risk is modest, IPV can nonetheless have a substantial impact on population levels of HIV because the practice is highly prevalent in many settings.
-Existing studies estimate the attributable fraction of HIV due to IPV is between 12% and 22%. - → The violent behaviour of men is likely to enhance HIV risk through both direct and indirect pathways and through "upstream" risk factors shared by both IPV and HIV, such as insecure livelihoods, problematic alcohol use and dominant constructions of masculinity. - → Many forms of violence are highly correlated, both within relationships and across a woman's lifespan.
+- → The violent behaviour of men is likely to enhance HIV risk through both direct and indirect pathways and through "upstream" risk factors shared by both IPV and HIV, such as insecure livelihoods, problematic alcohol use and dominant constructions of masculinity. - → Many forms of violence are highly correlated, both within relationships and across a woman's lifespan.
 This makes it difficult to tease out the individual contribution of physical versus sexual versus psychological abuse. - → Women who experience violence in childhood, especially sexual violence, are more vulnerable to IPV and forced sex by others in adolescence and adulthood.
-The impact of violence over the life course is cumulative. - → Likewise, men who witness or are subject to violence in childhood are more likely to perpetrate violence later in later life. - → Contrary to popular belief, forced sex and genital trauma are likely not to be the dominant pathway linking IPV and HIV among women in long-term partnerships.
-Given that most forced sex takes place within on-going relationships, sexual violence is likely not to be the most important driver of the violence/HIV relationship. - → Nonetheless, sexual violence and exploitation by acquaintances, strangers, individuals in authority and combatants can be a source of enhanced HIV risk for some women. - → Emerging evidence suggests that an important pathway from IPV to HIV among women is via the risk-taking behaviour of violent men.
+The impact of violence over the life course is cumulative. - → Likewise, men who witness or are subject to violence in childhood are more likely to perpetrate violence later in later life. - → Given that most forced sex takes place within on-going relationships, repeated exposure to an HIV-positive partner is likely to drive the violence/HIV link for many women, rather than forced sex perse. - → Nonetheless, sexual violence and exploitation by acquaintances, strangers, individuals in authority and combatants can be a source of enhanced HIV risk for some women. - → Emerging evidence suggests that an important pathway from IPV to HIV among women is via the risk-taking behaviour of violent men.
 Men who are violent also exhibit a clustering of other behaviours that increase the likelihood that they will contract HIV and other STIs; this in turn, enhances the exposure of their sexual partners. - → Recent research into the biology of HIV transmission suggests that violence and trauma may biologically enhance HIV acquisition via means other than (or in addition to) genital injury, including by affecting the mucosal and systemic immune response.
 If living in an environment of fear and stress is what is important, we must look beyond measuring specific violent events.
 This is an area of active research deserving more support.